The Psychology of Personality

 Aims and objectives

-• Explain the main features of some of the major approaches to the psychology of personality (psychodynamic - i.e. psychoanalytic/neoanalytic; the trait approach, the social - learning and social - cognitive approaches, and the motivational and narrative approaches)
+- Explain the main features of some of the major approaches to the psychology of personality (i.e., psychoanalytic/neoanalytic; the trait approach, the social-learning and social-cognitive approaches, and the motivational and narrative approaches).

-• Be able to describe basic elements of historically important theories within each perspective
+- Describe basic elements of historically important theories within each perspective.

-• Be able to discuss some major elements of contemporary theories within each perspective
+- Discuss some major elements of contemporary theories within each perspective.

-• Be able to critically evaluate how various approaches to personality explain specific issues such as the unconscious, the self, personality change, the effect of early childhood experiences, the effect of motivation on personality
+- Critically evaluate how various approaches to personality explain specific issues such as the unconscious, the self, personality change, the effect of early childhood experiences, the effect of motivation on personality.

 Units will be taught in a variety of modes including face to face, online, distance and blended modes.
 Delivery of this unit may be through a mixture of lectures, tutorials, laboratories, seminars and online.